A cloak-and-dagger icon from the Cold War, the Makarov 9x18mm still delights collectors today … if they can get their hands on one.

 - While wildly used in Soviet satellite countries' militaries, it was not universally adopted.

-In 1949, the Soviet Union was searching for a replacement to their aging Tokarev TT-33 pistols and by 1951 had adopted a completely new design that ended up being licensed to two Eastern European countries, and to China as well.
+In 1949, the Soviet Union was searching for a replacement for their aging Tokarev TT-33 pistols.
+By 1951 they had adopted a completely new design that ended up being licensed to two Eastern European countries, and to China as well.
 Manufactured at Russia’s Izhevsk factory, the Pistolet Makarova or Makarov Pistol was the brainchild of Nikolai Fyodorovich Makarov, who designed his new double-action, straight blow-back pistol around the proven Walther PP/PPK series of pistols.

 After World War II, the Russians had access to the Walther factory in Germany and shipped much of its tooling back to the USSR.
 Nikolai Makarov opted for a cartridge developed by Boris Semin, who in 1946 developed it from the older Walther 9mm Ultra, an experimental cartridge originally intended for the Luftwaffe.
 Christened the 9x18mm Makarov, its bullet diameter is an odd .365” unlike the typical .355” of the 9mm Luger and the .380 ACP (9mm Browning).
 The idea behind it was in the case of a supposed contingency where stocks of 9mm Makarov ammunition might be captured by an enemy, that the cartridge could not be used in standard 9mm Luger pistols.